Applications for the 2024 ELA program (August 25-29, 2024) are now accessible. Please note, the application deadline is May 15, 2024.

 - Commitment to improving institutions of state government

-Comprehensive leadership training sessions are offered to member states through a customized program initiated by a legislative leadership request and delivered in the state capitol at little or no cost to the state legislature.
+Comprehensive, customizable leadership training sessions are offered to member states by legislative leadership request and delivered in the state capitol at little or no cost to the state legislature.

-CSG East provides the trainers who can work directly with legislative leaders to develop programs tailored to their needs, but there may be added costs depending on the training.
+CSG East provides trainers who can work directly with legislative leaders and staff to develop programs tailored to their needs.

 - Training is always available on a bipartisan basis;